microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 ### [Optional: Guided Video]()

 ### DAX Studio
-In the query Editor section enter the below queries and review their output in the **Results** section, after pressing the **Run** button.
+In the query Editor section enter the below DAX queries and review their output in the **Results** section, after pressing the **Run** button.

 **Description:** Enter the below expression to return the average unit price from the Sales Order Lines table:
 ```